mariodavid/mariodavid.github.io/_drafts/cd-environment-with-gitlab-and-rancher-part-1-overview-and-installing-gitlab.md

 Nevertheless, in other scenarios where for whatever reason you want to self-host some of these tools, there are options as well.
 In this blog post series I will do exactly that.

-You can find the complete sources of the example on github: [mariodavid/gitlab-rancher-example](https://github.com/mariodavid/gitlab-rancher-example)
+You can find the complete sources of the example on github: [mariodavid/gitlab-rancher-example](https://github.com/mariodavid/gitlab-rancher-example).

+Additionally, you can find a five part video series on youtube that shows this guide as a running example: [CI/CD with Gitlab and Rancher](https://www.youtube.com/playlist?list=PLJ0nYE0NtQxaoo-KJ5ciDn2AbOGHlH3OI).
+You'll also find the different steps as embedded videos in these blog posts.

 Let's start with one of the first and probably most important tools for a professional CI / CD pipeline: The source code repository.